jkosik/helm-decomposer/README.md

 ## helm-decomposer
-Tool takes Helm package (.tgz) as an input and visualizes hierarchy of dependencies (Helm subcharts and correspondig images) for further analysis.
+The tool takes Helm package (.tgz) as an input and visualizes hierarchy of dependencies (Helm subcharts and correspondig images) for further analysis.

 ## Usage
 Currently WIP: